rahil627/fighting-game-anarchy/docs/index.md

 ---
-#layout: default # page
+layout: default # unlike page, doesnt auto-add the page.title as a h1
-title: hearth
+title: dojo
 ---

 # conceptual fighting: *the art and way of fighting games*